 - To determinations made by the CDTFA, when not paid on or before the penalty date shown on the Notice of Determination, unless a timely petition (for redetermination) has been filed.

 - To redeterminations, when not paid on or before the penalty date shown on the Notice of Redetermination.

 RTC section 6565 imposes a 10% penalty for failure to pay amount determined by the CDTFA if it is not paid before or on the date determination becomes final (30 days after service of the notice of determination on taxpayer).
 However, this period is extended if the taxpayer files a petition for redetermination with the CDTFA.

-RTC section 6476 imposes a 6 percent penalty on the amount of a prepayment that is paid late, but which is paid before the last day of the month following the quarter in which that prepayment was due.
+RTC section 6476 imposes a 6 percent penalty on a CA sales tax prepayment that is paid late but which is paid before the last day of the month following the quarter in which that prepayment was due.

 If the failure to make the prepayment was because of negligence or intentional disregard of the Sales and Use Tax Law or other rules and regulations, RTC section 6477 is increased by RTC section 6478 to 10 percent instead of 6.
 The same 10 percent penalty applies under similar circumstances to any deficiency in prepayment.